Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Methodology

+\item \textit{Third-party reports.} We relied on Paperfinder \citep{allenai2025paperfinder} to surface additional relevant third-party evaluations of models.
+For each social impact category, we ran structured searches (e.g., \textit{``evaluating foundation models on \{keyword\}''} (see search terms in App.~\ref{app:searchterms}), deduplicated, and filtered them for peer-reviewed works only to be included.
+We further manually added additional papers flagged by team members. \item \textit{Leaderboards.} To capture less formal but widely cited evaluation efforts , we searched Hugging Face Spaces and Google using tailored queries such as \textit{``site:huggingface.co/spaces "\{keyword\}" "leaderboard"``} where \textit{keyword} was replaced with the respective search terms for our social impact categories (see App.~\ref{app:searchterms}).
+We also incorporated leaderboards from \href{https://weval.org/}{Weval} and manually screened results for relevance. \end{itemize}

+To enable more granular analyses , we labeled models by: (1) \textbf{openness} (open if weights were publicly available or accessible with minimal license restrictions, closed otherwise), (2) \textbf{provider geographic region and country}, and (3) \textbf{provider organization type} (industry, academia, nonprofit/community-driven collectives, government organizations).
+Details aggregated by provider are in App.~\ref{app:analyzed_providers}.

-\textbf{Scoring.} Each report was annotated against the seven social impact dimensions using a standardized guide.
-Annotations were conducted individually with manual cross-checks by multiple reviewers.
-We applied a 0–3 scoring scheme, where higher scores indicate greater specificity and reproducibility: 0 = no evaluation reported, 1 = vague mention without details (e.g., ``We check for X'' or ``Our model can exhibit X.''), 2 = concrete results but limited methodological clarity and context such as implementation details (e.g., ``Our model scores X\% on the Y benchmark.''), and 3 = sufficiently detailed evaluation reporting enabling meaningful understanding and contextualization.
-For cost-related categories (environmental and financial), we applied slightly modified criteria to account for reporting based on hardware specifications or resource usage rather than benchmark-style evaluations.
-See App.~\ref{app:scoring} for scoring details.
+Our dataset contains multiple rows per base model (such as \texttt{gpt-4} and \texttt{llama-4}), with each row representing one instance that we analyze.
+Model instances capture model size (such as \texttt{17B parameters}) and variant (such as \texttt{turbo}, \texttt{flash}).
+Within each row we capture the model's \textit{name}, \textit{size}, \textit{variant}, \textit{version}, \textit{provider}, where the evaluation result came from (\textit{source\_id}), whether the evaluation result was reported by the model provider (\textit{is\_first\_party}), the social impact category under investigation (\textit{category}), the \textit{year} of the evaluation report, and \textit{metadata} (such as URL). \paragraph{Scoring.} Each report was annotated with the seven social impact dimensions using a standardized guide (see App.~\ref{app:scoring} ).
+We applied a 0–3 scoring scheme, where higher indicate greater specificity and reproducibility: 0 = no evaluation reported, 1 = vague mention without details (e.g., ``We check for X'' or ``Our model can exhibit X.''), 2 = concrete results but limited methodological clarity and context such as implementation details (e.g., ``Our model scores X\% on the Y benchmark.''), and 3 = sufficiently detailed evaluation reporting enabling meaningful understanding and contextualization.
+For cost-related categories (environmental and financial), we applied modified criteria to account for reporting on hardware specifications or resource usage rather than benchmark-style evaluations.

-\textbf{Statistical Modelling.} To quantify the effects of key model properties (openness, organization type, year of evaluation) on the reporting scores, we used Bayesian hierarchical ordinal regression with group-level effects (intercepts and/or slopes) by provider, country, and region.
-The year of the evaluation was included as a non-linear predictor using B-splines.
-See App.~\ref{app:stats} for details.